The Internet has brought us questions for a generation…

 Let’s jump right in with the question we know you’re thinking…

 Is Email Marketing Still Effective?

-It is clear that social media is not just a fad, and that it is worth utilizing.
+It’s clear that social media is not a fad but is a channel, like email, that can be used to reach your target audience.
 In fact, 83% of marketers say that social media is important for their business.

-In light of these trends, some marketers are wondering, is social media to replace email?
+In light of these trends, some marketers are wondering, will social media replace email?